Our five-year-old grandson recently asked my husband and me, “Will we always be together?”

 What words of wisdom can I give this younger generation, my grandchildren?
 What life lessons can I tell them that will make their lives happier, more meaningful and more purposeful?

-I would like to share with you my thoughts.
+I would like to share my thoughts with you.

 Each of us has special gifts and talents, so embrace everything that is unique about you.
 As you grow up, you will come to know these talents and you will develop passions – a life purpose and goals that you want to accomplish.